translation services for LEP students

 This approach requires an investment in thorough localization planning, plus understanding the limitations of a company’s time and budgetary resources.
 Startup time may be longer for long term benefits to be realized.

-With the right translation partner, you can have your global digital marketing cake – and grab the biggest slice, too.
+With the right translation partner, you can have your global digital marketing cake – and grab the most significant slice, too.

 JR Language is a Translation company that offers advanced solutions to facilitate the translation and localization of multilingual websites.
-We offer customized solutions for clients based on their needs, website features and budget.
-We have at your disposal a translation proxy solution called Atlas, and a Global business connector named GBC Server, to facilitate the integration with CMS’s and other repositories of information.
+We customize solutions for clients based on their needs, website features, and budget.
+We have at your disposal a translation proxy solution called Atlas and a Global business connector named GBC Server to facilitate the integration with CMSs and other information repositories.